danieloh30/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 ### Deploy the database server on OpenShift

 The file to deploy the Microsoft SQL Server to OpenShift is _deployment/mssqlserver/mssqlserver.yaml_.
 This file is composed by three configuration objects:

-- A Service: To expose the SQL server port.
+* A Service: To expose the SQL server port.
-- A DeploymentConfig: To deploy the SQL server image.
+* A DeploymentConfig: To deploy the SQL server image.
-- A PersistentVolumeClaim: To reclaim persistent disk space for the database.
+* A PersistentVolumeClaim: To reclaim persistent disk space for the database.
 It uses the storage class named `managed-premium` which is available at your ARO cluster.

 This file expects the presence of an OpenShift Secret object named `mssqlserver-secret` to supply the database administrator password.
-In the next steps, we will use the OpenShift CLI to create this Secret, deploy the server and create the `todos_db`:
+In the next steps, we will use the OpenShift CLI to create this Secret, deploy the server, and create the `todos_db`:

 1. To create the Secret object with the information relative to the database, execute the following command on the `eap-demo` project created before at the pre-requisite steps section: